apache/incubator-kie-kogito-runtimes/README.txt

     * Note: i18n properties files must be in `ISO-8859-1` as specified by the java `ResourceBundle` contract.

-* Set the correct number of spaces for tabs:
+* Set the correct number of spaces when pressing tab:

     * Warning: If you imported the `eclipse-formatter.xml` file, you don't need to set it for Java, but you do need to set it for XML anyway!